 The Republican incumbents have taken criticism for speaking at partisan events – specifically Kennedy, who spoke at a Greater Toledo Right to Life event in 2017 before hearing a case against a Toledo abortion clinic.
 A few months later, Kennedy joined the majority in ruling the clinic had to stop performing abortions.

 But Kennedy said this and other partisan appearances are appropriate.

 “To speak at a partisan event does not mean that I'm speaking on behalf of a party platform.
-Now, when I speak in those groups, I talk about the tripartite system of government and why the third branch, why the role of the judiciary is important in the republic," Kennedy said.
+Now, when I speak in those groups, I talk about the tripartite system of government and why the third branch, why the role of the judiciary is important in the republic," said Kennedy.

 Critics have claimed the Republican-dominated court is overly friendly to business.
-In her agreement that speaking to partisan groups is appropriate, French also praised the support she and Kennedy have received from the Ohio Business Roundtable, a group run by former Republican Congressman Pat Tiberi.
+And in her agreement that speaking to partisan groups is appropriate, French also praised the support she and Kennedy have received from a group run by Republican former Congressman Pat Tiberi.

-One thing that the candidates all seem to agree on is the importance of money.
+One thing that the candidates all seem to agree on – the importance of money.
 All four have each raised more than a half a million dollars this year.

 In their last races in 2014, Kennedy got nearly three quarters of the vote, while French beat O’Donnell by more than 10 points.

 But if Brunner and O’Donnell both unseat the incumbents, it would be the first time since 1993 that there would be Democratic majority on the Ohio Supreme Court.
 For part of that year, there were four Democratic justices: Herbert Brown, Alice Robie Resnick, Francis Sweeney and William Sweeney.